Recras/online-booking-js/README.md

 # Recras Online Booking JS library

-JS library for easy online booking integration
+JS library for easy online booking & voucher integration

 ## Getting started
+### Online booking
 In your HTML document,
 1. include the `dist/onlinebooking.js` script
 1. add an element where you want the integration to appear